ray-project/ray/doc/source/cluster/kubernetes/user-guides/persist-kuberay-operator-logs.md

 ![Loki Logs](images/loki-logs.png)

-You can use LogQL's json syntax to filter logs based on specific fields, such as `RayCluster_name`.
-Learn more about LogQL filtering in the [Log query language doc](https://grafana.com/docs/loki/latest/query/).
+You can use LogQL's JSON syntax to filter logs based on specific fields, such as `RayCluster_name`.
+See  [Log query language doc](https://grafana.com/docs/loki/latest/query/) for more information about LogQL filtering.

 [GrafanaLoki]: https://grafana.com/oss/loki/
 [FluentBit]: https://docs.fluentbit.io/manual